santiagocampoj/measure/README.md

             break

 Is there any real difference between those natural sea level marks?
 Can we distinguish between them?
 Are they looking like alike or actually they are?

+It has something to do with Internet and us (our behavour in and out there), I can't visualize it although

+Think it like this: Internet is old enough